 Opened in 1981 and designed by Thomson, Wolveridge & Perret, the Old Course is one of the most challenging in Indonesia.
 It demands precise shot accuracy to have any chance to a good score.
-Fairways are largely of native grass which adds to the difficulty as the ball neither sits up nor comes out clean when stuck.
+Fairways are mostly of native grass which adds to the difficulty as the ball neither sits up nor comes out clean when stuck.

 The Z Course is a 9-hole layout that was designed by Max Wexler.
 It is probably is the most challenging 9-hole course in Indonesia.
-All of the holes are laid out around the Cikeas River – which is crossed 8 times through the 9-holes.
+All of the holes are laid out around the Cikeas River – which is crossed eight times through the 9-holes.
 Original hardwood trees were kept in place and flank most holes.
 Low handicappers will enjoy the challenge, while most golfers are better off sticking with either the Jagorawi Old Course or New Course.

-Jagorawi is one of the mature courses in the Jakarta surroundings.
-The Old Course is perfect for those looking for the utmost challenge, while the New Course will suit all players.
+Jagorawi is one of the mature courses in Jakarta surroundings.
+The Old Course is perfect for those looking for the ultimate challenge, while the New Course will suit all players.
 While advertised as private, all 45 holes at Jagorawi are available for visitor play if booked through a tour operator.

 You can also combine this golf course with other courses for your next golf holiday.

 Jagorawi Golf & Country Club Photo GalleryHave you played golf at the Jagorawi Golf & Country Club and took some nice photos that you would like to share with other golfers?
 Send them to us and we may upload them here.
 Thank you in advance!

 Jagorawi Golf & Country Club Reviews & Comments

 Jagorawi Golf & Country Club Tee Time | Online Booking | Request a Free and Non-Obligatory Quote